Egypt national football team: 1980–2006: African titles and World Cup appearance

+Egypt's 1982 World Cup qualifying campaign ended in the third round after initially advancing past the first and the second rounds, where they lost to Morocco 1–0 on aggregate over two legs.
+In 1983, Egypt won the Bronze Medal at the 1983 Medditeranean Games.
+In 1984, the Egyptian national football team reached the quarter-finals of the 1984 Summer Olympics in Los Angeles, and finished in fourth place at the 1984 Africa Cup of Nations hosted by Ivory Coast.

 In 1986, Egypt hosted; they lost to Senegal 1–0.
 However, Egypt went on to win their two remaining games in the group stage, 2–0 against the Ivory Coast and Mozambique.
 Egypt advanced to the final for the first time since 1962, eventually winning.

-Egypt qualified for the 1990 AFCON, losing all group stage matches, thus making Egypt fail to obtain at least one point for the first time in the Africa Cup of Nations, while appearing in the World Cup that same year.
+The Pharaohs won their first Gold medal at the 1987 All-Africa Games.
+In 1989, Egypt qualified for the 1990 AFCON, losing all group stage matches, thus making Egypt fail to obtain at least one point for the first time in the Africa Cup of Nations, while appearing in the World Cup that same year.
 After beating Algeria 1–0 in the playoffs, they were drawn in Group F, with Ireland, England and the Netherlands.
 They scored only one goal in the tournament; a 1–1 draw with UEFA Euro 1988 champions Netherlands gave the Egyptians their first point in the World Cup.
 This was followed by a draw against Ireland and a 0–1 loss to England.

 The team lost both of their matches in the 1992 AFCON.
 In the 1994 Africa Cup of Nations in Tunisia, Egypt defeated Gabon 4–0 and drew Nigeria 0–0.
 They lost to Mali 1–0 in the quarterfinals.
-Egypt won their fourth title in 1998, defeating South Africa in the final.
+They secured their second Gold Medal at the 1995 All-Africa Games.
+At the 1996 Africa Cup of Nations hosted in South Africa, they reached the quarter-finals.
+The Pharaohs then secured their fourth title at the 1998 Africa Cup of Nations, defeating South Africa in the final.

+The Egyptian team entered the 2000 Africa Cup of Nations as defending champions, reaching the quarter-finals, before being eliminated by a 1-0 defeat to Tunisia.
+The tournament took place in Ghana and Nigeria, where Egypt was eliminated from the knockout stage by a 22nd-minute penalty kick in the quarter-final.
+The Egyptian team reached the quarter-finals of the 2002 Africa Cup of Nations hosted in Mali.
+Managed by the legendary Mahmoud El-Gohary, the squad featured a mix of domestic stars and emerging talents, including the likes of Essam El Hadary, Hany Ramzy, Hazem Emam, and Mido.
 Egypt qualified for the 2004 AFCON in Tunisia, and were placed in Group C with Algeria, Zimbabwe, and Cameroon.
 With a 2–1 win against Zimbabwe, the team then lost 2–1 to Algeria, and drew 0–0 against Cameroon, failing to qualify for the quarter-finals due to Algeria scoring more goals than Egypt in the group stage, after being equal on points and goal difference.